 Widening Participation and Partnerships

 Since the late 1990’s, the OUiS had developed an extensive range of partnerships with third sector organisations, trade unions and colleges aimed at supporting routes from informal to formal learning.
 Cannell and Hewitt explore the challenges and opportunities that these present in detail in a paper published in 2010.
 At the beginning of this period most partners considered digital technology to be a barrier to participation in view of the costs involved.
-However, as mobile digital devices and the use of the internet became commonplace this position started to change as organisations began to view digital participation and digital literacies as essential to educational transitions.
-It became common for partners to want to explore models for supporting their learners in a digital world.
+However, as mobile digital devices and the use of the internet became commonplace this position began to change and organisations started to view digital participation and digital literacies as essential to educational transitions.

 OpenLearn and free open courses

 The availability of good quality free online courses was of real interest to OUiS partners.
-Initially interest was often driven by cost, which constitutes a major barrier to part-time education.
-However, as sites like the Open University’s grew and matured the range of available material was also an attraction.
+Initially interest was driven by cost, which constitutes a major barrier to participation in part-time education.
+However, as sites like the Open University’s OpenLearn grew and matured the range of available material also became an attraction.
 As a result of this interest a small number of individuals did start to use the resources.
-Typically, however, they were relatively well-qualified individuals, often working for the organisations involved.
-There was no systematic take up by the non-traditional participants who the organisations worked with or for.
-In retrospect it’s clear that the institutional and systemic barriers were a consequence of putting technology and content first without developing appropriate pedagogy and models of support.
+Typically they were relatively well qualified, working for the organisations involved.
+There was little evidence of systematic take up by organisations and the non-traditional participants they worked with or for.
+With hindsight it’s clear that this lack of engagement was a consequence of putting technology and content first without developing appropriate pedagogy and models of support.

 Developing New Courses